Migrate from Heroku to Render

 2. Recreate your app on Render

-Next, we’ll spin up Render resources that correspond to your Heroku app’s processes and datastores.
+Next, let's spin up Render resources that correspond to your Heroku app's processes and datastores.

 Create datastores

-We recommend creating any necessary PostgreSQL and Redis instances on Render before you deploy the apps that use them.
+We recommend creating any necessary Render Postgres and Key Value instances before you deploy the apps that use them.
 This way, your apps can connect to those datastores on their very first deploy.

 We won't move your existing data from Heroku to Render yet.